 The program is designed for undergraduates in good standing.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.
 Because the Cinema and Media Studies courses are taught in English, there is no language prerequisite, although students are encouraged to take French on campus before the program begins.

-To discuss the Paris: Cinema and Media Studies program and the possibility of participating in it, please contact Dana Currier.
+To discuss the Paris: Cinema and Media Studies program and the possibility of participating, please contact Kylie Poulin.